rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Let's do it now since you are here.

-CP: This is the ECMA 402 Proposals
+CP: This is the ECMA 402 Proposals.

 #### Conclusion/Resolution

-No specific conclusion, let's review the current proposals for ECMA402
+No specific conclusion, let's review the current proposals for ECMA402.

 ## 10.i.f ECMA402 Presentation of the three formatters for stage 2